lengning/Heatmap-wrapper/README.md

 Codes to generate heatmap, along with a example data set.
 Example to run the code (from command line):

-Rscript HC.R PCA_example.csv T T T 5 T F HCout.pdf
+Rscript HC.R PCA_example.csv T T T 5 T F Out.pdf

 or